jacobhenn/guac/README.md

 - `guac` doesn't do *too* well with very narrow (⪅15 column) terminals, or with quickly resizing terminals, although it won't totally break.
 - `guac` does not directly set any limit on number size or precision; this is by design. it will absolutely try to perform any operation you tell it to, and will only panic on account of insufficient resources if the `num` crate or any system call it performs does. if it hangs too long on an operation, just run `pkill guac` from another terminal or close the window.
-- the algorithms `guac` uses to perform algebra are all hand-written, and their correctness should not be assumed at this stage of development. if you encounter an inconsistency, please submit an issue.
+- the algorithms `guac` uses to perform algebra are all hand-written, and their correctness should **not** be assumed at this stage of development. if you encounter an inconsistency, please submit an issue.
+- undo/redo is a little janky